Development

 HOW DO EDGE APPROACH UX RESEARCH?

-When wireframing and designing your new website or redesigning an existing website, carrying out effective user experience is a vital first step.
-We will consider the type of product or service your business offers as well as your target audience, location and competition, but our 15 years of experience in website design and development means that EDGE Creative can support you with the following steps.
+When wireframing and designing a new website or redesigning your existing website, carrying out effective user experience research is a vital first step.
+We will consider the products and services your business offers as well as your target audience, location, and competition.
+With two decades of experience in website design and development, EDGE Creative can support your journey using the following steps.

 Our multi-step process to user research